In This Section

 Q: How does the house staff get to know each other?

-A: There are many opportunities during training for residents at Temple to bond.
-The most popular events are informal happy hours, game nights, weekly T-group sessions for the interns, and special social events throughout the year.
-Visit our Instagram to see what we’ve been up to!
+A: There are numerous opportunities for residents to connect, including informal happy hours, game nights, weekly T-group sessions for interns, and various social events throughout the year.
+Check out our Instagram to see what we’ve been up to!

 Q: Is there a mentoring program?